zlig/masters-thesis/README.md

 - Using a swarm of drones to map a building and take pictures to estimates required maintenances ([AirSim](https://github.com/microsoft/AirSim))
 - Suggesting events happening in a place and time based on previous interests (real-time trip advisor)
 - Calories on the move: An experimentation research on calories counting using modern tools and techniques via instant mobile access (i.e. calories counting via mobile phone app pointed at plate)
-- Syndromic surveillance on real-time by querying sentiment on social network ([White Paper](https://www.sciencedirect.com/science/article/pii/S0306457317303448))
+- Syndromic surveillance on real-time by querying sentiment on social network ( [White Paper](https://www.sciencedirect.com/science/article/pii/S0306457317303448))
 - Real-Time Trends and Anomalies Detection of Resources Usage of Large-Scale Distributed Systems (DL + NLP) ( [Book](https://www.oreilly.com/library/view/seeking-sre/9781491978856/ch18.html) )
-- Prediction of the Crops Yields Based on Weather Data and Geospacial Sattelite Images (CV) ( [White Paper](https://www.sciencedirect.com/science/article/pii/S0168192318303162) )

 ## Presentation